Avikam03/cs486/README.md

 ### Gradient Q-learning

 Gradient Q-learning is a variant of Q-learning where we use gradient step.
 It is a way of adapting the original Q-learning algorithm to use function approximation and perform updates by taking steps in the direction of the gradient.

+**Note**: Gradient Q-learning introduces some approximation level errors that would not exist in the case of tabular learning.
+However, it is still important to note that gradient q-learning is also advantageous as it (quiz question)
+- is more space efficient when there are a large number of states – since it allows for a more efficient representation/storage of the Q-function compared to storing values for each state, action pair.
+- supports continuous states
+- allows generalization over nearby states.

 We can try by minimizing the squared error between Q-value estimate and target
 - **Q-value estimate**: $Q_w(s, a)$